HEALTHeWeather/DailyBreath/README.md

 # DailyBreath
-DailyBreath is a personal asthma warning system based on learning your triggers.
+DailyBreath is a personal allergy and asthma learning and warning system based on a patient's experience of triggers in their dailiy life.